LabstaffWeb Macintosh Resources

 10.12 Sierra is free from the Macintosh App Store

 .
 Check [[https://support.apple.com/en-us/ht201475][here] for minimum system requirements.

 The latest MacOS

 requires a 64-bit EFI.
 To check if your EFI is

 ioreg -l -p IODeviceTree | grep firmware-abi

-Should you have an older Macintosh that reports
+Should you have a (very) old Macintosh that reports

 X11 / Matlab by Remote